data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How to use Chainlit.md

 ### Build a minimal LLM app using Chainlit

-In the following tutorial, we will guild you step by step to build a LLM app demo with Chainlit on your system.
+In the following tutorial, we will guide you step by step to build a LLM app demo with Chainlit on your system.
 Generally, there are two different ways to use Chainlit.
 The first is Pure Python, which focuses on how to use chainlit with python code.
 The second involves integrating Chainlit with other frameworks.<br>

 #### In Pure Python